Skip to main content

 • The user signing in doesn’t have an email attribute populated in Entra.
 Verify on the user’s profile.

-Cause: Entra ID Free does not honor the cloud_displayname additional property — it’s a paid-tier feature.Fix: Either upgrade to Entra ID P1+, configure Barndoor role mapping against Object IDs, or switch the groups claim to emit as roles (Step 3).
+Cause: Entra ID Free does not honor the cloud_displayname additional property — it’s a paid-tier feature.Fix: Either upgrade to Entra ID P1+, configure Barndoor role mapping against Object IDs (Step 3).

 Cause: The Redirect URI registered in Entra’s Authentication settings doesn’t exactly match the one Barndoor is sending.Fix: In Barndoor, recopy the Redirect URI from Step 2 of the SSO setup wizard.
 Paste it into Entra’s Authentication → Web → Redirect URIs.
 URLs are case- and trailing-slash-sensitive.